ibnuuiqbal/Albion-Faction-Manager/README.md

 ## 🚀 Core Systems & Automations
 Powered by a robust `agenda.js` background scheduler, AFM works 24/7 without manual input:
-* **🛡️ Smart Role Sync:** Periodically scans the Albion API.
-If a verified user leaves the faction or guild in-game, their Discord roles are automatically revoked after a 5-strike safety tolerance.
 * **⚔️ Parallel Killboard Listener:** Fetches Albion events every 15 seconds, tracking faction kills, displaying juicy loot, and celebrating Faction MVPs.
-* **⏱️ Tactical Smart Alarms:** A built-in timer system (`/timer`) that pings users/roles with a high-visibility Embed when crucial ZvZ objectives or outpost captures are due.
 * **🧠 Faction Intel Broadcaster:** Randomly drops Albion lore, tactical advice, and hidden mechanics into the chat every 6-12 hours to educate the faction.

 ---